debajit-das/CSS-6/README.md

 ## Features

-- Uses of navbar
+- Uses of navigationbar
-- Uses of section
+- Uses of section tag
 - concept of setting background image
 - flexbox...